Dantoro/project_therapy/ideas/component_specific_ideas/han_model.md

 - **GloVe**: 300d, trained on general English text (for broad semantic context)
 - **word2vec**: 340d, custom-trained on clinical dialogues (for domain-specific, localized meaning)
-- **BiGRU (character-level)**: 64d, run per word to boost robustness to typos, rare tokens, and subtle subword features
+- **CNN**: 64d, character-level vector to catch typos and gain insight from patterns in writing style (see cnn_model.md).
 - **Learned embeddings**: 320d, learned during model training (initialized on GoEmotions dataset)

 These are concatenated, forming a 1024-dimensional per-word representation, projected down to 512d for model efficiency.